NASCAR at Pocono results: Kyle Busch clinches playoffs with first Pocono win

 Clint Bowyer earned 10 regular-season points as well as a playoff point after Truex Jr. pitted with three laps to go in Stage 2, handing the No. 14 it's first stage victory of the season.
 Had Truex Jr. stayed out he would have easily added his 15th mid-race win of the season.
 Regardless, the No. 78 is essentially a lock to start the playoffs in first place with a sizable lead.

-Jimmie Johnson spun out early in Stage 2 after making contact with Hendrick Motorsports teammate and last week's winner Kasey Kahne in turn 3.
+Jimmie Johnson spun out early in Stage 2 after making contact with Hendrick Motorsports teammate Kasey Kahne in turn 3.
 The seven-time NASCAR champion already has three wins this year and is sitting solid in second place when the playoffs begin however, he has now crashed out of three of the past four races.

 Our pick to win this week, Kyle Larson, lost his drive shaft on lap 70.
 Larson had to take his No. 42 into the garage for repairs but was able to return after going multiple laps down.
 He continued to battle issues with his car upon making his way back onto the track.

 Joey Logano hurt his playoff chances yet again after qualifying in the top 10.
-The No. 22 got caught for speeding on pit road with less than 40 laps to go, then made the decision to add fuel while serving the penalty, which is against the rules.
+The No. 22 got caught speeding on pit road with less than 40 laps to go then made the decision to add fuel while serving the penalty, which is against the rules.
 Logano was forced to come back and serve the penalty a second time.
 It is all but certain that last year's championship runner-up will need another victory to clinch a shot at the title.

 Dale Earnhardt Jr. finished 12th in his final race in Long Pond.